inferless/s3-model-import/README.md

 }
 ```

-### Set the Enviornment Variables
+### Set the Environment Variables
-In the configure model step, opne up the Advanced Configuration section.
-Scroll down to the enviornment variables section and start adding your s3 credentials one by one.
-You can access all of the enviornment variables you set here inside the code using `os.environ.get`.
+In the configure model step, open up the Advanced Configuration section.
+Scroll down to the environment variables section and start adding your s3 credentials one by one.
+All of the environment variables you set here can be accessed in your code using `os.environ.get`.

 Finish the model import.